Braces, Supports and Socks for Hiking

 Experience comfort on every step with hiking socks from Bauerfeind.
 With our Outdoor Performance Compression Socks and Outdoor Merino Compression Socks in two lengths as mid-cut and knee-high socks.
 The socks feature innovative functional zones for better endurance and comfort on the trail.
 Our socks are padded to prevent blisters and relieve stress on your feet.
 The soft breathable and temperature-regulating material keeps your feet dry and fresh.

-For more information, visit our Product Care Guide.
+For products with Velcro straps, fasten them securely as designed on the brace.
+For more information, please visit our Product Care Guide.

 This information is provided for general information purposes and should not be relied on as a substitute for medical advice, evaluation or care from a qualified and licensed health care provider.
 The information contained here is not to be considered a plan of care of physical therapy.